NixOS/nix/doc/manual/src/architecture/store/objects.md

 Symlinks pointing outside of their own root, or to a store object without a matching reference, are allowed, but might not function as intended.

-## Reference {#reference}

-A store object can reference other store objects.

-Nix stores have the *closure property*: for each store object in the store, all the store objects it references must also be in the store.

-Building, copying and deleting store objects must be done in a way that obeys this property:

-- Build results must only refer to store objects in the closure of the build inputs.

-- Store objects being copied must refer to objects already in the destination store.
-  Recursive copying must either proceed in dependency order or be atomic.

-- We can only safely delete unreferenced objects.

 ### Reference scanning

 While references could be arbitrary paths, Nix requires them to be store paths to ensure correctness.